microsoft/computervision-recipes/image_classification/README.md

 ## Coding guidelines

-Variable naming should be consistent, i.e. an image should always be called "img" and not "i", "im", "img", "imag", "image", etc. Since for image classification we take on a heavy dependency on fast.ai, variable naming should follow the standards of fast.ai which are described in this [abbreviation guide](https://docs.fast.ai/dev/abbr.html).
+Variable naming should be consistent, i.e. an image should always be called "im" and not "i", "img", "imag", "image", etc. Since we take a strong dependency on fast.ai, variable naming should follow the standards of fast.ai which are described in this [abbreviation guide](https://docs.fast.ai/dev/abbr.html).

 The one exception to this guide is that variable names should be as self-explanatory as possible.
 For example, the meaning of the variable "batch_size" is clear, compared to using "bs" to refer to batch size.